“Treat every moment as your last. It is not preparation for something else.”

 One of the first teachings of the Buddha was the instruction to recognize that everything changes and that once you are born, sickness, old age, and death are inevitable.
 This teaching is often misunderstood in the West as morbid or nihilistic.
 This was the mistake I had just made!

 Meditation on impermanence and death is a profoundly helpful practice when done properly, without a “poor me” mentality.
 Looking directly at the impermanence and fragility of life can save us from arrogance, the numbing effects of an attitude of entitlement, and from greed, all of which depend on holding onto the notion that we are immortal and that our ”stuff” is permanent.

 On the other hand, if you forget that “heaven” is a belief and treat it as an absolute truth, it’s easy to get into various kinds of trouble.
-Treating any belief as an absolute truth, something we don’t dare question, ends up making us close-minded.
-And as we know, human beings throughout history have been deluded into hating and killing each other, as a result of fighting over beliefs they decided to treat as unquestionable truths.
+Treating any belief as an absolute truth, something we don’t dare question, ends up making us closed-minded.
+And as we know, human beings throughout history have been deluded into hating and even killing each other, all as a result of fighting over beliefs they decided to treat as unquestionable truths.